16 Facts About James Madison

 In 1788, a ratifying convention was held in Richmond to determine if Virginia would grant her approval to the Constitution Madison had helped engineer.
 Henry staunchly opposed this document, and loudly decried it for leaning “towards monarchy.”
 But though several people in attendance complained of Madison’s mumbling, he offered concise, well-articulated rebuttals to every argument.
 When the dust settled, his slow and steady approach paid off big-time: Virginia’s representatives voted 89 to 79 in favor of ratification.

-3. That He Competed With James Monroe for a Seat in the Newly-Minted House of Representatives?
+3. James Madison competed with James Monroe for a seat in the newly minted House of Representatives.

 Congressman Madison suggested that the American government ought to guard its oceanic interests by hiring the Portuguese navy for anti-pirate protection instead of constructing one of her own.

-Alexander Hamilton’s future dueling opponent knew Madison through congress (where he also worked at the time) and had gotten acquainted with Dolley by virtue of her mother’s boarding house, which Burr frequently visited.
+Alexander Hamilton’s future dueling opponent knew Madison through Congress (where he also worked at the time) and had gotten acquainted with Dolley by virtue of her mother’s boarding house, which Aaron Burr frequently visited.

+Madison didn't father any children, but he still helped raise one.
 Dolley’s first husband and oldest child had both died the year before she married Madison.
-The statesman immediately took an active role in caring for her only surviving son, two-year-old John Payne Todd.
+The statesman immediately took an active role in caring for her only surviving son, 2-year-old John Payne Todd.

-Before freezers came along, ice cream was one labor-intensive treat, and during their tenure in the White House, the Madisons served several varieties of this chilly dessert at official functions.
+Before freezers came along, ice cream was one labor-intensive treat.
+But that didn't stop the Madisons from serving several varieties of this chilly dessert during their tenure in the White House.
 Apparently, the First Lady’s favorite flavor was oyster (don’t knock it ‘till you’ve tried it).

 Madison—like any good politician—was terrified by the idea that someone might intercept one of his private letters.
 Along with Jefferson and many mutual allies, Madison used complicated encryptions when relaying delicate info.
 “Having now the use of my cypher,” he informed Jefferson in 1784 after mastering a new system, “I can write without restraint.”

-On August 24, 1814, an eerie emptiness fell upon the Presidential mansion.
-As British forces advanced towards Washington, Madison’s home and office was completely abandoned mere hours before it was besieged.
-After breaking in, the Brits set the place ablaze before discovering and gobbling up a beautifully-cooked meal that had been intended for the President.
+On August 24, 1814, an eerie emptiness fell upon the presidential mansion.
+As British forces advanced toward Washington, D.C., Madison’s home and office was completely abandoned mere hours before it was besieged.
+In addition to breaking in and setting the place ablaze, the Brits gobbled up a meal that had been intended for the president.
 Apple, cider, and wine complemented the menu.

 At an 1804 party thrown in Jefferson’s honor, journalist Samuel Harrison Smith spent part of his evening drinking with Secretary Madison, who voiced his desire to find out how many glasses of champagne would be necessary to trigger “a headache the next day.”
 It’s unknown if anyone present ever actually tried this experiment.

-Among UVA’s original trustees, Madison later served as its second rector (“chairman”) from 1826 to 1836 and bequeathed most of his personal library to the school.
+Among the University of Virginia’s original trustees, Madison later served as its second rector (“chairman”) from 1826 to 1836 and bequeathed most of his personal library to the school.

 For months, the dying ex-President remained bed-ridden.
 On June 28, 1836, Madison found he couldn’t swallow his breakfast.
 “What is the matter, Uncle James?” asked his beloved niece, Nelly Willis.
 “Nothing but a change of mind, my dear,” he replied before died.